napari/docs/docs/getting_started/open_images.md

 nbscreenshot(viewer, alt_text="napari viewer showing a multi-channel TIFF image of E. coli cells opened via ndevio.")
 ```

+## Using plugins to work with images after reading

 In the case of badly interpreted dimensions, one can also reshape the data using certain plugins.
 For example the [napari-skimage](https://napari-hub.org/plugins/napari-skimage.html) plugin provides a tool to reshape layers via the `Plugins -> napari skimage -> Axis operations` menu.
 Here we use the `swap axes` function to exchange the X and Y axes:

 ```{code-cell} ipython3